🇯🇵 日本語 | 🇺🇸 English

 sqrt — Square Root

-The first function we introduce. sqrt(x) returns the square root of x (√x).
+Our first function. sqrt(x) returns the square root of x (√x).

 #include<stdio.h>